-This 3-D seismic map of the bathymetry and amplitude of Atwater Valley 340 (AT 340) provides a visual representation of the subsea depth and strength of the response of sound energy bouncing off the seafloor.
-The "hard" returns (red, yellow, and dark green areas) indicated hardbottom habitats.
-Many of the hardbottom areas indicated on this map also have chemosynthetic communities.
+This three-dimensional seismic map of the bathymetry and amplitude of Atwater Valley 340 (AT 340) provides a visual representation of the subsea depth and the strength of the response of sound energy, bouncing off the sea floor.
+The "hard" returns (shown as red, yellow, and dark green areas) indicate hardbottom habitats — many of which also have chemosynthetic communities.
 Click image for larger view and image credit.

 June 9, 2007